-The Company has incurred cumulative new product development costs consisting of labour, laboratory and professional fees to date totalling \$71,950 (December 31, 2018 - \$69,065) relating to the development of a new product.
-The Company will commence amortization of these costs upon the completion of development.
+The Company has incurred cumulative new product development costs consisting of labour, laboratory and professional fees to date totalling \$132,499 (December 31, 2019 - \$71,950) relating to the development of new products.
+The Company has commenced amortization of certain of these costs upon the completion of development.
+For the year ended December 31, 2020, \$1,504 of amortization expense (2019 - \$nil) has been included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income in respect of these development costs (see Note 18).